The Mercury Mall: Layout

 The Mercury is separated from the adjacent The Liberty shopping centre at ground level by the Romford ring road, but is connected to it by an underground section of the shopping mall, accessed from the lower level, which leads up into The Liberty.
 Although the two centres are connected physically in this way, they are independently owned and are run separately from one another.

-It comprises two levels of retail stores, and a third level which includes a Mecca Bingo hall and, since late 2012, the independently run Premiere Cinemas & Stages Dance Studio since 2013.
-There is a forth level which used to be the home of Pulse Nightclub, which closed in 1999.
+It comprises two levels of retail stores, and a third level which includes a Mecca Bingo hall, Stages Dance Studio, and Lumiere Cinema Romford since 2025.
+There is a forth level which used to be the home of Pulse Nightclub, which closed in 1999 - leaving the fourth floor abandoned and unused.

 The centre is iconic in Romford due to its glass dome enclosure, which is represented frequently in local art and illustration.

-Other stores and services in The Mercury include McDonald's, GAME, Blue Inc and Peacocks.
+Other stores and services in The Mercury include McDonald's.